ArtskydJ/josephdykstra.com/_content/android-podcast-apps-review.md

 Lots of settings for this app, but they're well organized, so you can easily find the setting you're looking for.

 This app has auto-download and auto-delete.
-It's unable to auto-download oldest to newest, so I didn't keep it either.
+It's unable to auto-download oldest to newest, so I am not keeping it.

 ## Podkicker